jimorc/WSL-Guide/0450-Uninstalling-a-Distro.md

 There are two ways described in this guide for installing a Linux distro in WSL:
   * installing a distro from the Windows Store; and,
-  * installing a non-Windows Store distro using WSL-DistroLauncher.
+  * installing a non-Windows Store distro using wsldl.

 The instructions for uninstalling a distro varies depending on which method was used to install the distro.
 Each method for uninstalling a distro is